Dion Fortune's "Mystical Meditations on the Collects"

 16 Message for the week beginning 18th April 2021

 The Collect for this week is a prayer for Divine Grace, and Dion Fortune asks us to think about what 'grace' means to us.
 We rarely use the word nowadays, except as a girl's name or perhaps we remember the short prayer that used to be said before meals.
 DF suggests that Grace could be defined as the "energising of the spiritual nature" and "the filling of our whole being with light and enlightenment."

 She adds: "If we prayed for grace instead of specific benefits, we should not find that our prayers so often had no apparent answer. "

 17 Message for the week beginning 25th April 2121

 Keynote: The enlightened understanding

-A better approach, DF suggests, is to practice humility and remember that even our highest ideals may be misplaced.
-"For this week, let us set ourselves the task of sacrificing upon the altar of Truth our self-esteem......"
+A better approach, DF suggests, is to "...go apart into the Silence in order to get our bearings, otherwise we shall wander by the way."
+She continues: "Our greatest safeguard in these matters is humility; a clearsighted recognition that even our loftiest endeavours may be misplaced, our highest ideals mistaken.......For this week, let us set ourselves the task of sacrificing upon the altar of Truth our self-esteem...."

 Keynote: Divine guidance

 The Collect for this week asks that “….by thy holy inspiration we may think those things that are good, and by Thy merciful guidance may perform the same….”